No matter the time of year, house fires are dangerous, but as the temperature drops, they undoubtedly happen more frequently.

 Avoid leaving candles unattended or next to anything flammable

 Candles are attractive but also quite dangerous.
-According to professionals, they were responsible for 36% of home fires that were caused by decorations between 2011 and 2015.
+According to professionals, they caused 36% of home decoration-related fires between 2011 and 2015.

-Using flameless candles is recommended by experts whenever possible.
+Experts recommend using flameless candles whenever possible.
 But sometimes you just want the cozy vibes that come with using a real candle, even if it’s not for religious reasons.
 That’s okay as long as you follow some basic safety advice.

 For one thing, once a candle is burning less than two inches from the holder, put it out.
 The holder may become heated and catch fire if it burns completely down.